sunday58/Swachev/README.md

 is provided to the user.
 The system is implemented using a 2-tier approach, with a backend database and an application interface.

+This aplication was inspired base on the recent outbreake of disease, the application aims at solving the issue of people moving into local stores to buy their daily needs.
+Hence, local store owners can advert their produce using the application and users gets to buy things from their own local stores and get it delivered to them very fast and safe.

 ![SPLASH SCREEN (1)](https://user-images.githubusercontent.com/46400048/84565137-155aec00-ad5f-11ea-9046-55518dcedb26.png)
 ![CATEGORY](https://user-images.githubusercontent.com/46400048/84565141-1855dc80-ad5f-11ea-8083-867eb4b1798b.png)